 With regard to HSE risks, in order to promote continuous improvement activities of industrial health and safety and environments associated with the development of crude oil and natural gas based on the HSE Risk Management Procedures established under the HSE Management System, each business location identifies, analyzes and evaluates HSE risks, as well as establishes and implements risk countermeasures.
 In addition, the status of risk management is to be reported to the head office for supervising HSE risks, and the head office confirms the report.
 With regard to security risks, the Company is promoting company-wide management based on procedures and guidelines.
-In this fiscal year, besides implementing a major revision to the Company's "HSE Policy" on April 1, 2017, as the second year of the Corporate HSE 3rd Phase Medium Term Plan (targeting the five years from 2016 to 2020), the Company is promoting the enhancement of the performance and effectiveness of HSE management.
+In this fiscal year, based on the Corporate HSE 3rd Phase Medium Term Plan, the Company is promoting HSE management that is effective and integrated, and in order to link it to an improvement in HSE performance for the Company's business on the whole, the HSE Management System provisions have been revised, and the scope of HSE management has been extended to cover non-operator projects as well.